MarcioAlex-x/E-Shop-Node-MongoDB/README.md

-Perfeito, agora com todas as informações que você passou, aqui está o **README** em inglês, pronto para o GitHub:

----

-# E-Shop API
+# E-Shop API - Inglês

 Welcome to the **E-Shop API**!
 This project provides a simple, ready-to-use online REST API for product and category management, built with **Node.js**, **Express**, and **MongoDB**.